ziadoz/grokking-algorithms/notes.md

 - Child - A node that belongs to a parent.
 - Leaf - A node with no children.

-Traversing a tree can never end up in an infinite loop because they only go in one direction.
+Traversing a tree can never end up in an infinite loop because they don't have cycles and only go in one direction.